Paying to Ride the School Bus

 Today, Skyline has one of the most diverse school populations in all of California: About 34% Latino students, 33% African American, 20% Asian American and nearly 10% white.
 Skyline is essentially an urban school in the most suburban part of the city.

 That means most students at Skyline don’t live in the neighborhood, they commute from East and West Oakland, so getting to Skyline can be complicated.

-Oakland does not offer subsidized transportation for students, and that leaves some struggling to afford the cost of getting to school.
+Oakland does not offer subsidized transportation for students, and that leaves some students struggling to afford the cost of getting to school.

 Maddie Fowler is a student reporter at Mills College in Oakland.
 Mills reporters spent a semester getting to know the kids, teachers and culture of Skyline High School to bring us a portrait of the school.